-The next example we have been used a conical surface where the points are represented in Fig. 9.
+The next example it had been used a conical surface where the points are represented in Fig. 9.
 As the previous example, the points are unorganized and not regular.
+In the figure each represented point is composed by a small cloud of points.

 Figure 9.
-Cloud of points representing a conical surface. a) Top view; b) Tri-dimensional view.
+Cloud of points representing a conical surface. a) Top view; b) Three-dimensional view.

-By applying the described methodology we had been obtained the NURBS curves as represented in Fig. 10a and the mesh as in Fig. 10b.
+Applying the described methodology it had been obtained the NURBS curves as represented in Fig. 10a and the mesh as in Fig. 10b.